ray-project/ray/doc/source/cluster/node-provider.rst

 Autoscaler Config YAML
 ------------------------

 A customized NodeProvider goes with a customized autoscaler YAML.
-Besides the parts that is required by the launching process and the autoscaler, some parts of the autoscaler config YAML is only used by the NodeProvider class.
+Besides the parts that is required by the launching process and the autoscaler, some parts of the autoscaler config YAML is only used by the NodeProvider.
 As a result, those parts can also have any kind of format that helps the implementation of NodeProvider.

 The YAML file section that is only used by NodeProvider:

-* provider (besides "type" and "module")
+* provider (except for "type" and "module")
 * available_node_types.*.node_config
 * auth (for command runner)

-The autoscaler tries to fill the fields available in the minimal default config, if those fields are not provided.
-(See ray.autoscaler._private.providers._get_default_config for detail.)
-The NodeProvider can always modify the config after filled using the cluster config APIs (the first catagories).
+The autoscaler tries to fill the fields available in the "minimal default config" (see ray.autoscaler._private.providers._get_default_config for detail), if those fields are not provided by user.
+After the config is filled, the NodeProvider can further modify it during the launching process, using the cluster config APIs (the first API category).

 Advance
 ------------------------